-The newer software has a menu listing for another Linux editor named "Kate."
-Kate does allow for copying and pasting between programs.
-You can load several and even split the screen between them.
-From the "K" menu in the lower left corner of the screen go to "EMC > G Code Editor."
-When you start it and select "Open" you can find all your stored programs and use "File > Open" to open one.
-If you highlight a section of text and use the "Edit > Copy" commands you can then open another program and use the "Edit > Paste" commands from the menu to paste the lines of code into another program.
+The Linux (Ubuntu) operating system includes a text editor named "gedit."
+You can find gedit by going to Applications>Accessories>Text Editor.
+When you start it and select "Open" you can find all your stored files and use File>Open to open one.
+(Double clicking the file name will also open it.)
+If you highlight a section of text and use the Edit>Copy commands you can then open another program and use the Edit>Paste commands from the menu to paste the lines of code into the new program.
 This editor does not have the ability to automatically reload the program into the EMC interpreter after a change.
-You will need to do that in EMC by selecting the program file after saving it with Kate.
+You will need to do that in LinuxCNC by selecting the file after saving it.